 Best External SSD For Music Production

-Just like their internal SSD drives, Samsung make some of the best external SSD’s on the market.
+Samsung make some of the best SSD’s on the market – period.
 With storage capacity of up to 2TB, you’ll be able to fit massive sample libraries on this drive.
+This drive has USB Type-C instead of Thunderbolt 3, though.
 The T5 provides transfer speeds of up to 540 MB/s which should handle large sessions well.

 If you’re someone who tends to drop external hard drives and not look after them, the SanDisk Extreme Pro Portable External SSD might provide the ruggedness you are looking for.
 Not only does it have a transfer speed of 1050 MB/s, it’s also ruggedized, water- and dust-resistant.